elmarzmo/cs465-Fullsatck/README.md

 Reflection
-This couse helped me understanding of full stack development and how to build secure, functional web applications from the ground up.
+This course helped me understanding of full stack development and how to build secure, functional web applications from the ground up.
 I’ve improved my skills in Express, MongoDB, JavaScript, and API design.

 I also learned how to structure my code better and using Git and GitHub.
 These are important skills for working in a real-world development environment.